grotius-cnc/debian_distro_live_build_post_tweaking/create-bullseye-plus-rt.md

 We downloaded the debian bullseye alpha-3 dvd, and unpack it, see other tutorials.
 We now focus on the squashfs-root dir to keep it under 4.0Gb.

+In fact we replace the original squashfs.filesystem with a new one, build with the help of debootstrap.

-apt-get <name> --no-install-recommends, helps also with reducing the total size.
+apt-get <name> --no-install-recommends, also helps with reducing the total size.

     mdir dvd
     cd dvd